First Aired - 2/25/1990

 - Hearing Voices: A guilt-ridden Bart hears Jebediah Springfield's voice in his head when he buries the statue head in the backyard.

-- Heaven: Discussed in Bart's Sunday school class.
-Bart stumps the teacher by asking her who/what will be there.Bart: Um, ma'am, what if you're a really good person, but you're in a really, really bad fight and your leg gets gangrene, and it has to be amputated.
+- Healthy in Heaven: The Sunday school class discusses heaven, and Bart brings up what happens to people with amputated limbs (apparently not for the first time).Bart: Um, ma'am, what if you're a really good person, but you're in a really, really bad fight and your leg gets gangrene, and it has to be amputated.
 Will it be waiting for you in heaven?

 Teacher: For the last time, Bart, yes!